 Adelaide Central Markets are fully undercover fresh produce markets located in the CBD between Gouger and Grote Streets.
 They have stalls of local and other gourmet foods.
 There are places to eat and get coffee, and so this is a perfect place to wander for an hour or two taking in the sights and smells.
 Tastings are on offer and every stall will tempt you.
 I have yet to walk through there without taking home more than I planned.

 The markets are open from Tuesday to Saturday, with live music on Friday evenings to add to the atmosphere.
 There are also cooking demonstrations and the popular “Producer in Residence” stall shows of different local businesses from week to week.
 To see our review please go to OurWorldinReview.

 Adelaide Oval is one of the most picturesque cricket grounds in the world.
 About three years ago the oval was completely redeveloped, doubling the capacity and turning it into not only a beautiful venue, but also one of the best in the world to watch cricket or Australian Rules football (AFL).
 It is also used occasionally for other football codes as well as big-name concerts.
-In the past Rolling Stones have played on the oval, and coming up are Guns ‘n Roses and Adele.
+In the past Rolling Stones, Guns ‘n Roses and Adele have all played on the oval.